Add external collaborators to an SSO organization

 • Updated

 Opti ID lets you invite an external collaborator who is not part of your organization to collaborate on projects.
-These external collaborators may or may not be using your organization's email addresses.
+These external collaborators may or may not use your organization's email addresses.

 This is ideal for partners or other external collaborators who require access to Opti ID but are not part of your organization.